We are a globally recognized innovator of sound, image, and voice technologies for cinemas, home theaters, PCs, mobile devices, and games.

 In general terms, Dolby E content is in a safe position if the start of the SMPTE 337M data burst occurs after the switch point and the end of the SMPTE 337M data burst occurs before the start of the next video frame.

-There is an allowable skew to take account for production and head-end functions like embedding.
+An allowable skew takes production and headend functions like embedding into account.
 For example, embedding can add a few lines of delay to the audio samples, thus skewing the Dolby E position.
-The limits of this allowable skew are indicated by the “potentially earliest” and “potentially latest” positions, beyond which the Dolby E bitstream will likely be corrupt upon switching or editing.
-It is possible to embed / de-embed several times, and still remain safe, before an ideally positioned Dolby E signal reaches the potentially latest position.
+The limits of this allowable skew are indicated by the "potentially earliest" and "potentially latest" positions, beyond which the Dolby E bitstream will likely be corrupt upon switching or editing.
+It is possible to embed/de-embed several times and still remain safe, before an ideally positioned Dolby E signal reaches the potentially latest position.

 The Dolby Bitstream Analyzer DM100 v 184.108.40.206 displays 23.98, 24, and 30 fps Dolby E line positions with a 5 percent margin of error.

 Dolby E enables broadcasting and postproduction facilities to carry up to eight channels of sound over their existing stereo (two-channel) infrastructures.

 Log into the customer support portal to find partner tools and documents.

 More Like This